roncapat/Ford-Fiesta-MK5-MS-CAN-bus/README.md

 </table>

 ### AirBag status
-The AirBag dashboard light is commanded ON depending with the 5th byte of this message.
+The AirBag dashboard light is commanded either ON or OFF depending with the 5th byte of this message.
 <table class="tg">
 <thead>
   <tr>